 Conclusion

-• This blog talks about the different methods you can use to connect Shopify to MySQL in a seamless fashion: using custom ETL Scripts and a third-party tool, Hevo.
+This blog talks about the different methods you can use to connect Shopify to MySQL seamlessly: using a third-party tool, Hevo, and custom ETL scripts.

-• Hevo can additionally connect to a variety of data sources (Databases, Cloud Applications, Sales and Marketing tools, etc.) making it easy to scale your data infrastructure at will.
+Hevo can additionally connect to a variety of data sources (databases, cloud applications, sales and marketing tools, etc.), making it easy to scale your data infrastructure at will.
 It helps transfer data from Shopify to a destination of your choice for free.
+Sign up for our 14-day free trial and seamlessly migrate your data from Shopify to MySQL.

 Shopify primarily uses SQL databases for its core data storage and management.